Stocks end September down 9.3%, worst month since March 2020

 Higher interest rates knock down one of the main levers that set prices for stocks.
 The other lever also looks to be under threat as the slowing economy, high interest rates and other factors weigh on corporate profits.

-Cruise ship operator Carnival dropped 21% for one of Wall Street’s worst losses after it reported a bigger loss for its latest quarter than analysts expected and revenue that fell short of expectations.
+Cruise ship operator Carnival dropped 23.3% for the biggest decline among S&P 500 stocks after it reported a bigger loss for its latest quarter than analysts expected and revenue that fell short of expectations.
+Rivals Norwegian Cruise Line and Royal Caribbean Group slid 18% and 13.2%, respectively.

-Nike slumped 12.1% in what could be its worst day in two decades after it said its profitability weakened during the summer because of discounts needed to clear suddenly overstuffed warehouses.
+Nike slumped 12.8%, its worst day in more than 20 years, after it said its profitability weakened during the summer because of discounts needed to clear suddenly overstuffed warehouses.
 The amount of shoes and gear in Nike’s inventories swelled by 44% from a year earlier.

 This year’s powerful surge for the U.S. dollar against other currencies also hurt Nike.
 Its worldwide revenue rose only 4%, instead of the 10% it would have if currency values had remained the same.